 General provisions: requirements for Financing from the Proof of Concept Fund or the Seed Fund

 LBDF BV consists of three parts: the Proof of Principle Fund, the Proof of Concept Fund, and the Seed Fund.
 Each of these funds is focused on a particular phase of the business development process, i.e. the journey from idea to business.
 These funds use various financial instruments, such as grants, loans, and share capital.
-These Financing Regulations apply exclusively to the Proof of Concept Fund and the Seed Fund, while the PoP Grant Regulations (i.e. the terms and conditions for the provision of a grant from the Proof of Principle Fund by LBDF BV to a Target Enterprise) govern the Proof of Principle Fund.
+These Financing Regulations apply exclusively to the Proof of Concept Fund and the Seed Fund, while the PoP Grant Regulations (i.e. the terms and conditions for the provision of a grant from the Proof of Principle Fund by LBDF BV to a Target Enterprise as determined by the “Gedeputeerde Staten van Limburg” (Provincial Executive) and published in the “Provinciaal Blad” of Limburg of 12 May 2015) govern the Proof of Principle Fund.

-The duration of the Proof of Concept Fund and the Seed Fund is twelve (12) years from the establishment of LBDF BV, automatically ending without any action required by any of the parties to the Limburg Business Development Fund.
+The duration of the Proof of Concept Fund and the Seed Fund is twelve (12) years from the establishment of LBDF BV (May 1st 2015), automatically ending without any action required by any of the parties to the Limburg Business Development Fund.